EventTrojan: Manipulating Non-Intrusive Speech Quality Assessment via Imperceptible Events: Experiments And Results

 \subsection{Ablation Study}

-In this section, the effects of several key hyper-parameters involved in BadSQA are discussed.
-With the exception of the "effect of poisoning rate" experiment, the poisoning rate was set to 3\% for the rest of the experiments.
+In this section, the effects of several key hyper-parameters involved in EventTrojan are discussed.
+The poisoning rate was set at a compromise of 3\% for all experiments, except for the ``Effects of the Poisoning Rate'' experiment.